cesar1983/nextjs-boilerplate/README.md

 - PWA

-## for creating a new project using this boilerplate it is easy..
+## for creating a new project using this boilerplate is easy..

 yarn create next-app -e https://github.com/cesar1983/nextjs-boilerplate